PaulForgey/purefm/purefm/Model/README.txt

 Envelope.mm probably has the most complex example of how this comes together.

-Simple scaler parameters are accessed without any sort of locking as data races are unimportant with them.
+Simple non-pointer parameters are accessed without any sort of locking as data races are unimportant with them.
 If a set of values would need to change as an atomic group, they should be put in their own struct and updated via the pointer mechanism.